sbug51/KC-Riff/app/README.md

-In the top directory of this repo, run the following powershell script to build the ollama CLI, ollama app, and ollama installer.
+In the top directory of this repo, run the following powershell script to build the kc-riff CLI, kc-riff app, and kc-riff installer.

 ```powershell
 powershell -ExecutionPolicy Bypass -File .\scripts\build_windows.ps1